Results of Fractional Rough Burgers equation in $H^s$ space and its application: Discussion on the range of

 \subsection{Future directions}

-In future work, we will continue our investigation of stochastic Burgers equation, but in a more singular case.
-For example, $\gamma=2$ and $\beta=1$ for \eqref{eq;Burgers;white noise;singular}.
-Note that $u$ gains the regularity as $X(t)=\int_0^tP(t-s)\xi(s)\mathrm{d}s$ has, by Lemma \ref{le;regularity}, we priori get $u\in -\frac{1}{2}-\delta$ for any $\delta>0$.
-It shows that $\p_x(u^2)$ is maybe ill-defined since the condition of Lemma \ref{le;est;paraproduct} is not hold!
-To solve this, a common approach is to study its generalized solution.
-More preciesly, let $u^\epsilon$ satisfied
+In future work, we intend to extend our analysis to more singular regimes of the stochastic Burgers equation.
+A primary example is the parameter choice $\gamma\geq\frac{3}{2}$ and $\beta=\frac{1}{2}$ in \eqref{eq;Burgers;white noise;singular}.
+The solution $u$ inherits the spatial regularity of the stochastic convolution $X(t)=\int_0^tP(t-s)\xi(s)\mathrm{d}s$.
+According to the Lemma \ref{le;regularity}, we have a priori $u\in W^{-\frac{1}{2}-\delta}$ for any $\delta>0$.
+At such low regularity, the nonlinear term $\p_x(u^2)$ may become ill-defined, as the assumptions required for Lemma \ref{le;est;paraproduct} no longer hold.
+A standard way to circumvent this difficulty is to work with generalized solutions.
+More precisely, we consider a regularized solution $u^\epsilon$ satisfying

-and prove the $u_\epsilon$ has a limit $u$ in probability sense.
-This idea was first proposed by Martin Hairer and applied to the KPZ equation in \cite{hairer2013solving}.
-In his subsequent work \cite{hairerTheoryRegularityStructures2014}, they established a comprehensive theory of regularity structures, which resolved the problem of defining solutions for a broad class of singular SPDEs, earning him the Fields Medal.
-There, they build a equation in modeled distribution space $\ml D^{\gamma,\eta}_P$ on $[0,T]$ such that
+and prove that $u^\epsilon$ converges in probability to a limiting process $u$.
+This approach was originally introduced by Martin Hairer in his analysis of the KPZ equation \cite{hairer2013solving}.
+In his subsequent foundational work \cite{hairerTheoryRegularityStructures2014}, he developed the comprehensive framework of regularity structures, which provides a systematic way to define solutions for a broad class of singular stochastic partial differential equations—contributions that were recognized with the Fields Medal.
+Within that framework, the solution is constructed in a space of modelled distributions $\ml D^{\gamma,\eta}_P$ over $[0,T]$ and satisfies the fixed-point equation

-Our next target is to build a generalized equation in the classical space for example $W^\alpha$, and prove that the generalized solution of singular Burgers equation \ref{eq;Burgers;white noise;singular} can be back to the generalized equation.